Morton Deyo: World War II in the Atlantic

-With accumulating experience in escort service in the Atlantic, fleet staff service crossing the Pacific, and Asiatic Squadron staff duty for operations and war plans during Japanese expansion, Deyo was prepared for Main Navy assignments from 1939 to 1941 as the Navy's assistant hydographer, then aide to the Secretary of the Navy until war sent him to sea again.
+With accumulating experience in escort service in the Atlantic, fleet staff service crossing the Pacific, and Asiatic Squadron staff duty for operations and war plans during Japanese expansion, Deyo was prepared for Main Navy assignments from 1939 to 1941 as the Navy's assistant hydrographer, then aide to the Secretary of the Navy until war sent him to sea again.

-Then a Captain, Deyo was escort commander of Task Unit 4.1.1 and the Commodore of Destroyer Squadron 11.
+Then a captain, Deyo was escort commander of Task Unit 4.1.1 and the Commodore of Destroyer Squadron 11.
 His group was tasked to escort 44 merchant ships ranging from a luxury liner to a rusty ship of the Levant.
 His pennant USS Ericsson and the Eberle were the only modern destroyers in the group.
 The others were "four-pipers" with "outmoded equipment and low fuel capacity" including the ships of two other squadron commanders.
 Canadian escorts protected the convoy for the first 350 miles, then the Americans until point "Momp" when the British escorted ships to Britain.
 Deyo then proceeded with the American destroyers to Iceland with three American merchantmen and one Icelandic.

 There was no submarine attack, but the Navy destroyers were inexperienced in their seamanship.
 They progressed from patrolling only on calm moonlit nights within 1,000 yards of the convoy and staying on station if there was fog, to patrolling 5,000 yards out whatever the sea condition or visibility.
 U-boat searches were extended to over an hour at a time.
 Still there was extra work to escorting this convoy.
 Stragglers, breakdowns and laggards created a ragged formation which was difficult to cordon.
 The convoy could not sit in the water, so it made numerous course changes to buy time for at-sea overhaul of those falling behind.
 Nevertheless, when the Nigaristan sank in high winds and rolling seas, the Eberle rescued the entire 63-man crew.
 On return to the U.S., "Captain Deyo made a number of adversely critical comments in his report" relative to the demands of anti-submarine warfare, "leadership, seamanship and marksmanship."

 On 6 June 1944, now Rear Admiral Deyo commanded the western Operation Neptune Force "U", supporting the landing of the American First Army at Utah and Omaha beaches during the Normandy landings.

-Deyo served as Commander, Task Force 129 (CTF 129) during the Bombardment of Cherbourg, and supported General Collins' Army VII Corps in taking Cherbourg, France.
+Deyo served as Commander, Task Force 129 (CTF 129) during the bombardment of Cherbourg, and supported General J. Lawton Collins's Army VII Corps in taking Cherbourg, France.
 The American and British ships dueled port-city shore batteries and surrounding German defenses.
 The battleship USS Texas and destroyers Barton, Laffey, and O'Brien were all damaged by enemy fire.

 Deyo commanded the naval bombardment for the invasion of Southern France in August 1944 and received Legion of Honour, Officer by the Government of France.